 From my experience, PRP treatment is one of the most cutting-edge and beneficial types of prolotherapy available today.
 The Prolotherapy website states that “Prolotherapy is like planting seeds in a garden; while PRP Prolotherapy is like planting seeds with fertilizer.”
 (1)

-Who can benefit from PRP treatment the most?
+Who can benefit from PRP therapy the most?
 PRP is most useful for anyone with:

 - Arthritis or osteoarthritis, especially those with degenerative knee cartilage